 You will also be able to fit three of these convertibles car seats side-by-side in one row in most cars.

-- With two modes of use, this extra-comfortable LATCH-equipped Cosco car seat accommodates infants from 5 pounds up to toddlers weighing 40 pounds in rear-facing mode and kids up to 65 pounds in forward-facing mode
+- With 2 modes of use, this extra comfortable LATCH equipped Cosco car seat accommodates infants from 5 pounds up to toddlers weighing 40 pounds in rear facing mode and kids up to 65 pounds in forward facing mode

-- The five-point harness adjusts easily from the front of the seat and features five heights and three buckle locations
+- The 5 point harness adjusts easily from the front of the seat and features 5 heights and 3 buckle locations

-- Built-in side-impact protection keeps your little one extra secure.
-Designed to be just the right size, the seat takes up less space while rear-facing so parents can have more leg room
+- Built in side impact protection keeps your little 1 extra secure; Designed to be just the right size, the seat takes up less space while rear facing so parents can have more leg room

 Unfortunately, as with most convertible car seats, the MightyFit 65 does come with its own set of challenges.
 Customer reviews complain that it’s challenging to find the right incline for babies in the rear-facing position.